 YOU MUST CHOOSE!
 YOU CAN’T DO IT ALL.
 YOU CAN’T BE EVERYWHERE.

-It is better to be strong on 1 platform rather than be mediocre on a bunch.- Most common suggestion from non-profit leaders I surveyed who are successful in their social media efforts.
+It is better to be strong on 1 platform rather than be mediocre on a bunch of platforms.
+This is the most common suggestion from non-profit leaders I surveyed who are successful in their social media efforts.
 Pick one or two social media channels to focus most of your energy on and do them well.
 Which ones you pick will depend on your target audience and your goals.

 GO WHERE YOUR TARGET AUDIENCE IS